piratte/conquest/README.md

 EXTRA GUI (MOUSE) CONTROLS

-+ Click the map to advance to the next action.
++ Left click the map to advance to the next action.

++ Right click the map to fast forward.

 AI vs AI